mesosphere/dcos-docs-site/pages/dkp/kommander/2.0/install/networked/index.md

 ## Install Kommander on Konvoy

-Before running the commands below, ensure that your `kubectl` configuration **references the cluster on which you want to install Kommander**, otherwise it will install on the bootstrap cluster.
-You can do this by setting the `KUBECONFIG` environment variable [to the appropriate kubeconfig file's location][k8s-access-to-clusters].
+Before running these commands, ensure that your `kubectl` configuration **references the cluster where you want to install Kommander**, otherwise it installs on the bootstrap cluster.
+Do this by setting the `KUBECONFIG` environment variable [to the appropriate kubeconfig file's location][k8s-access-to-clusters].

 <p class="message--note"><strong>NOTE:</strong> An alternative to initializing the KUBECONFIG environment variable as stated earlier is to use the <code>–kubeconfig=cluster_name.conf</code> flag.
 This ensures that Kommander is installed on the workload cluster.</p>